Can Remote Workers Meld into an Organizational Culture?

 Armando Del Bosque said that he believed that organizational culture allows us to find work that we love so that we can love our jobs, which helps us overcome barriers, including having to practice social distancing with our teams.
 But Melanie Roberts offers a compelling reminder when she says that Charles Handy regards culture as the typical soup that we all find ourselves swimming in and that this soup gets pretty bland when the workplace is not a specific location.
 Everyone seems to be out of sync and may not even share the same way of doing things.

-Employees who work remotely had no trouble saying how much they loved it.
-If it ends up fostering loyalty, it could enrich the culture.
-When discussing her move to work remotely, Betty Dickson said that her employer let her start working from home.
-She described that the freedom and flexibility make her more productive, and that motivates her to figure out ways to overcome problems that in the past would have driven her to quit her job.
+Employees who work remotely were quick to express how much they enjoyed it.
+By fostering loyalty, it may enrich the culture.
+When she discussed the move, her employer allowed Betty Dickson to start working from home.
+According to her, the freedom and flexibility make her more productive, which motivates her to find new ways to overcome problems that would have caused her to quit in the past.

-Joan De Souza supports remote work, not only in her organization but in those of her clients as well.
-However, one must be cautious.
-For example, this can work well in specific environments where working remotely improves workflow because they are relieved of having to deal with a toxic workplace due to conflicting political beliefs.
-On the other hand, in a sales or admin team where people congregate in the break room or meet after work, a drink can stimulate them.
+Joan De Souza supports remote work both within her organization and among her clients.
+It is important to be cautious, however.
+For example, remote work could improve workflow in certain environments where conflicting political beliefs don't lead to a toxic workplace.
+The same can be said for sales or administration teams congregating in break rooms or meeting after work.
 In her role, she finds it difficult to promote her concepts of “flexibility to her clients’ workers since upper management does not seem open to the idea.

 Are you in agreement with Zicari?
 Is management’s reluctance to take the reins in blending culture with remote work?
 What is your opinion?